The Inquisitive mind prevails ...

 Science is vital.

 We try to empower DIY homeowners to understand the unique needs of their properties, preventing costly and damaging mistakes.
-From understanding the importance of lime to identifying the root causes of damp, our resources guide you to make informed decisions that honour your home's heritage.
+From understanding the importance of lime, it's properties, it's benefits, and any hindrances is sensible in identifying the root causes of damp for example; our resources help to guide you to make informed decisions that honour your home's heritage.

-Stop all this nonsense of thinking you must block moisture - working with it is much better
+Stop all this nonsense of thinking you must block moisture - working with it is what you should do.